 Introduction

 Across the world, statistical organisations undertake similar activities albeit with variations in the processes that they use.
 Each of these activities uses and produces similar information (for example, all organisations define populations for their statistical observations, use statistical classifications, create data sets and disseminate information).
-Although the information used by statistical organisations is at its core the same, all organisations tend to describe it slightly differently (and often in different ways within each organisation).
+Although the information used by statistical organisations is at its core the same, all organisations tend to describe it slightly differently and often in different ways within each organisation.

 The Generic Statistical Information Model (GSIM) is the first internationally endorsed reference framework for statistical information.
-It provides a set of standardised, consistently described information objects, which can be used as inputs and outputs in the design and the production of statistics.
+It provides a set of standardised, consistently described information classes, which can be used as inputs and outputs in the design and the production of statistics.
 As a reference framework, GSIM explains significant relationships among the entities involved in statistical production and can be used to guide the development and use of consistent implementation standards or specifications.

 As a common language to describe the statistical information, GSIM can facilitate communication within and between statistical organisations.
 It can provide the foundation for in-depth collaboration, standardisation, or, sharing of tools and methods, and thereby, play an important role in modernising, streamlining and, aligning standards and production associated with official statistics at both national and international levels.